Agriculture debate in day 15 of P.E.I. election campaign | CBC News

 NDP says will release their Green New Deal

-Here are some of the events scheduled for Wednesday in the P.E.I. election campaign.
+Here are some of the events that happened Wednesday in the P.E.I. election campaign.

-All four leaders will participate in a debate sponsored by the P.E.I.
-Federation of Agriculture at 7 p.m. at the Murchison Centre in Charlottetown.
-The event will also stream live on the federation's Facebook page.
+All four leaders participated in a debate sponsored by the P.E.I.
+Federation of Agriculture at the Murchison Centre in Charlottetown.
+The event was also stream live on the federation's Facebook page.

+Liberal Leader Wade MacLauchlan announced if elected a $4.8 million expansion of the Graduate Mentorship Program, predicting it would create 2,000 more jobs for young Islanders.

-Liberal Leader Wade MacLauchlan will make an announcement about creating jobs for young Islanders and supporting workers at the Vanier Centre in Wellington Wednesday morning.
-He will also campaign in that area, District 24 and in District 23, Tyne Valley-Sherbrooke.
+He also campaigned in the Wellington area District 24 where the party held its announcement, as well as in District 23, Tyne Valley-Sherbrooke.

-Progressive Conservative Leader Dennis King will spend the day campaigning in his home District 15, Brackley-Hunter River.
+Progressive Conservative Leader Dennis King spent the day campaigning in his home District 15, Brackley-Hunter River.

+The PC party issued a release promising an expansion of government's current marked fuel program if elected that it said will translate to lower costs for P.E.I.'s agricultural sector.

+The PCs said the change would cover any farm-plated vehicles used for daily farm operations, not just tractors and combines, and provide an average savings of 15.8 cents per litre.

-Green Leader Peter Bevan-Baker will be on doorsteps in his own District 17, New Haven-Rocky Point during the day.
+Green Leader Peter Bevan-Baker knocked on doorsteps in his own District 17, New Haven-Rocky Point.

+The P.E.I.
+NDP released its entire party platform at its headquarters in Charlottetown Wednesday morning.
+It focuses on income security, creating affordable housing, and improving health services.

+The NDP's Green New Deal is the final plank in its platform.
+It promises to spend $720 million on energy efficiency and conservation, renewable energy and public transit — a plan the party said would add almost 10,000 jobs on P.E.I. over five years and would also make all energy generation on P.E.I. renewable within 15 years.

 Comments